Confocal families of plane algebraic curves: Known examples of confocal families

 The space of rational plane curves of degree $d$ has dimension

 Prescribing $c=2(d-1)$ real foci imposes

 real conditions.
 Hence the expected dimension is

-Therefore: \begin{itemize} \item if $d=2$, the expected dimension is $1$, so one obtains a one-dimensional confocal family; \item if $d=3$, the expected dimension is $0$, so one obtains a finite set of curves for general prescribed foci; \item if $d\ge 4$, the expected dimension is negative, so for general prescribed foci no such rational curve exists. \end{itemize} In particular, among rational curves, nontrivial confocal families occur only for conics.
+Therefore: \begin{itemize} \item if $d=2$, the expected dimension is $1$, so one obtains a one-dimensional confocal family; \item if $d=3$, the expected dimension is $0$, so one obtains a finite set of curves for general prescribed foci; \item if $d\ge 4$, the expected dimension is negative, so for general prescribed foci no such rational curve exists. \end{itemize} In particular, among maximal-class rational curves, nontrivial confocal families occur only for conics.
+Rational curves with many cusps can have smaller class and are covered by Theorem~\ref{thm:rational-rank}.